Jump to topic

 Other Risk Factors Among Children of Alcoholics

-While many children have great strength, resilience, and coping skills, which can help them adapt to function as naturally as possible, others do not adapt so readily and face many problems as they develop and grow.
+Many children have great strength, resilience, and coping skills, which can help them adapt to function as naturally as possible.
+Others do not adapt so readily and face many problems as they develop and grow.

-Adult children of alcoholics may also experience the following:
+Adult children of alcoholics may experience the following:

 - Fear of negative responses such as criticism, conflict, or rejection